ffang0224/ffang0224.github.io/_posts/2024-01-30-assignment2.md

 ---

 Looking through a more general perspective, we can derive some information from other tools in **Voyant Tools**.
-For example, the place where find the occurrences of certain word can help us determine some information.
+For example, the place where find the occurrences of certain words can help us determine some information.

 <iframe style='width: 509px; height: 366px;' src='https://voyant-tools.org/tool/MicroSearch/?lang=en&query=sherlock*&panels=corpusterms%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=d2010ebf841098c77408308469ac183e'></iframe>

 *Occurrences of the word "Holmes" in "A Study in Scarlet"*

-*Sherlock Holmes* stories tell a criminal fiction tale that usually involves a crime, an investigation and finally, a resolution by the detective. ***"A Study in Scarlet"*** is no exception to this pattern.
+*Sherlock Holmes* stories tell a criminal fiction tale that usually involves a crime, an investigation, and finally, a resolution by the detective. ***"A Study in Scarlet"*** is no exception to this pattern.

  We can see that the word **"Holmes"** is very mentioned in the **first half**, decays entering the **start of the second half** and **finishes** towards the end with a few stellar apparitions.
 This is due to the fact that the second half usually includes the crime itself, in which our detective does not take part.\
-Holmes only appears to resolve the conflict, to capture the criminal in the most essential *Sherlock Holmes* style, with little collaboration with the police and taking the credit for it.
+Holmes only appears to resolve the conflict, to capture the criminal in the most essential *Sherlock Holmes* style, with little collaboration with the police and taking credit for it.

-Additionally, we can also see the tendency of certain topics, words and contexts inside the works themselves.
+Additionally, we can also see the tendency of certain topics, words, and contexts inside the works themselves.
 For example, let's take a look at the word **"watson"**.

 ![watson](/assets\images\watson.png)\
-*In order left to right: "The Adventures of Sherlock Holmes","A Study in Scarlet" and "The Memoirs of Sherlock Holmes"*
+*In order left to right: "The Adventures of Sherlock Holmes", "A Study in Scarlet" and "The Memoirs of Sherlock Holmes"*

 We can see a clear dip in the occurrence of the word in ***"A Study in Scarlet"***.

 > Note: This diagram depicts the *relative* occurrence of the word, which compares it to the total amount of words in the document.
 Therefore, the length of each document does not pose a significant change.

-This is due to the fact that Dr. Watson is only introduced in the first novel, and obtains a much more relevant roles in the stories that follow.
-Initially, this character is nothing more than just a loyal sidekick, and his life is not documented/explained in such detailed in ***"A Study in Scarlet"*** compared to the other works.
+This is due to the fact that Dr. Watson is only introduced in the first novel, and obtains a much more relevant role in the stories that follow.
+Initially, this character is nothing more than just a loyal sidekick, and his life is not documented/explained in such detail in ***"A Study in Scarlet"*** compared to the other works.

 ## Conclusion and Learnings

 In conclusion, analyzing books through the textual information provided is a valuable tool that can complement the background we have.
 It can help us determine patterns, visualize occurrences of phrases and words, and even provide surprising statistics about the texts.

-By looking at the text through these tools, we are able to notice things that are impossible/very hard to remark without computer-assisted analysis.
-For example, I was surprised to see that the word "Watson" was not as popular as other.
-However, it makes more sense once we consider the fact that the works we included do not delve deep into the life of Dr. Watson, specially ***"A Study in Scarlet"***.
-Noticing this fact would have taken hours, days and maybe weeks of analyzing the text meticously by hand, but with the digital format and the tools provided, we did a quick inference in matter of minutes.
+By looking at the text through these tools, we can notice things that are impossible/very hard to remark without computer-assisted analysis.
+For example, I was surprised to see that the word "Watson" was not as popular as others.
+However, it makes more sense once we consider the fact that the works we included do not delve deep into the life of Dr. Watson, especially ***"A Study in Scarlet"***.
+Noticing this fact would have taken hours, days, and maybe weeks to analyze the text meticulously by hand, but with the digital format and the tools provided, we did a quick inference in a matter of minutes.

 <iframe style='width: 100%; height: 800px;' src='https://voyant-tools.org/?lang=en&panels=cirrus%2Creader%2Cmicrosearch%2Csummary%2Ccontexts&corpus=d2010ebf841098c77408308469ac183e'></iframe>

-Although we were not able to see exactly the difference in Doyle's writing style that I expected to see, it was highly valuable to see the trends of each word and specially, the number of appearances of each word throughout the corpus.
+Although we were not able to see exactly the difference in Doyle's writing style that I expected to see, it was highly valuable to see the trends of each word and especially, the number of appearances of each word throughout the corpus.
 I personally consider that this tool will be essential any time I analyze texts and works from any author and even in multiple languages.
 I hope I can keep getting familiarized with the concept of textual analysis and I wish to apply it in further projects.

 ## References